 In addition to local programming, we offer opportunities to travel to CISV International Programs.
 Each November, we reveal our program invitations for the following year.
-To learn what programs are currently available, check out the 2016 Programs.
+To learn what programs are currently available, check out this year’s Programs.
 Opportunities will vary each year by destination and can take place in winter, spring or summer.
 All will fall into these categories:

 |Village||11||28 days||2 boys, 2 girls, adult leader|

 |Step Up||14 or 15||23 days||2 boys, 2 girls, adult leader|